GlobeMindAI/GlobeMindAI.github.io/content/people/index.md

       #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
       user_groups:

-          - Principal Supervisors
+          - Supervisor
-          - Researchers
+          - Researcher
-          - Grad Students
+          - Grad Student
           - Administration
           - Project Leader
-          - Visitors
+          - Visitor
           - Alumni

       sort_by: Params.last_name